CZ-NIC/knot-resolver/modules/http/README.doh.rst

 .. warning::

   * DoH support was added in version 4.0.0 and is subject to change.
+  * Support for DoH over insecure HTTP and also DoH over HTTP version 1 is deprecated and will be removed in future versions.
   * DoH implementation in Knot Resolver is intended for experimentation only as there is insufficient experience with the module and the DoH protocol in general.